timetogive/timetogive/README.md

 Tasks don't have to be physical, they might also be remote in nature - for example answering a question, or offering advice to your local community.
 And can therefore be done entirely through the app.

+More information can be found on the app [landing page website here](https://timetogiveapp.com)*.

+* like everything on TimeToGive, the code to the website can be found in this repo.
+So please raise a PR if you spot a mistake or can make improvements.

 # Origin

 TimeToGive was started by James Allchin ([hoochani](https://github.com/hoochani)) and this repo is currently maintained by James.
+It is purely a philanthropic project.
 It's hoped that the open source community can contribute to future direction if the TimeToGive platform and service gains traction.

 # License